diyessi/explications/content/articles/autodiff1.md

 ---
 # Introduction

 When most people hear the term "Automatic differentiation," they think it is the same process learned in calculus only performed by a program.
 Others think it is a numeric approximation to the actual derivative.
 In reality, it is a clever transformation that extends a program that computes a function into one that also computes its derivatives with respect to specified parameters.
-Here we will provide a brief review of calculus followed by an explanation of automatic differentiation and some applications to deep learning computations.
+Here we will provide a description of forwards and backwards automatic differentiation.

 # Computing derivatives